SciML/DiffEqFlux.jl/docs/src/examples/BayesianNODE_NUTS.md

 ode_data = Array(solve(prob_trueode, Tsit5(), saveat = tsteps))
 ```

-Step2: Define the Neural ODE architecture.
+#### Step 2: Define the Neural ODE architecture.

 Note that this step potentially offers a lot of flexibility in the number of layers/ number of units in each layer.
 It may not necessarily be true that a 100 units
-architecture is better at prediction/forecasting than a 50 unit
-architecture.
-On the other hand, a complicated architecture can take a
-huge computational time without increasing performance.
+architecture is better at prediction/forecasting than a 50 unit architecture.
+On the other hand, a complicated architecture can take a huge computational time without increasing performance.

 ```julia
 dudt2 = FastChain((x, p) -> x.^3,